 It is also known as three-angle screwdrivers.
-It have a triangle-shaped tip for slotting on the screw head with a triangle shape.
+It has a triangle-shaped tip for slotting on the screw head with a triangle shape.

 Tri-wing screwdrivers are costly and not easily available like other drivers.
-These drivers were previously manufactured for use in aerospace engineering, but now you can easily found it in home electronics.
+These drivers were previously manufactured for use in aerospace engineering, but now you can easily found them in home electronics.

 The carpenter screwdriver is made of a round rod and flat tip.
-Its handle is made flat from two sides (as shown in figure).
-This enables the worker to exert full forces or the screwdriver.
+Its handle is made flat from two sides (as shown in the figure).
+This enables the worker to exert full force or the screwdriver.